Archmonger/Conreq/README.md

 Conreq, a **Con**tent **Req**uesting platform.

+Want to join the community or have a question?
+Join us on [Discord](https://discord.gg/gQhGZzEjmX) or discuss with us on [GitHub Discussions](https://github.com/Archmonger/Conreq/discussions)!

-Have a question or want to contribute?
-Join us on [Discord](https://discord.gg/gQhGZzEjmX)!
-Also, check out our [Building Guide](https://github.com/Archmonger/Conreq/wiki/Building-Guide) and [Programmers Guide](https://github.com/Archmonger/Conreq/wiki/Programmers-Guide)!
+Are you a developer and want to contrinbute?
+Check out our [Building Guide](https://github.com/Archmonger/Conreq/wiki/Building-Guide) and [Programmers Guide](https://github.com/Archmonger/Conreq/wiki/Programmers-Guide)!

 ## Installation (Deployment Environment)